Fairchild Republic A-10 Thunderbolt II: Notable incidents

 On 8 December 1988, an A-10A of the U.S. Air Forces in Europe crashed into a residential area in the city of Remscheid, West Germany.
 The aircraft crashed into the upper floor of an apartment complex.
 The pilot and six other people were killed.
 Fifty others were injured, many of them seriously.
 The cause of the accident was attributed to spatial disorientation, after both the mishap aircraft and its flight lead encountered difficult and adverse weather conditions for visual flying.
 The number of cancer cases in the vicinity of the accident rose disproportionately in the years after, raising the possibility that the aircraft may have been loaded with ammunition containing depleted uranium, contrary to U.S. statements.

-On 2 April 1997, a U.S. Air Force A-10 from Davis-Monthan Air Force Base piloted by Captain Craig D. Button inexplicably flew hundreds of miles off-course without radio contact.
+On 2 April 1997, a U.S. Air Force A-10 from Davis–Monthan Air Force Base piloted by Captain Craig D. Button inexplicably flew hundreds of miles off-course without radio contact.
 The pilot appeared to maneuver purposefully and did not attempt to eject before the crash.
 His death is regarded as a suicide because no other hypothesis explains the events.
-The incident caused widespread public speculation about Button's intentions and whereabouts until the crash site was found three weeks later.
+The incident caused widespread public speculation about Button's intentions and whereabouts until the crash site was found three weeks later at the 12,500 ft mark on Gold Dust Peak, a remote mountain roughly 15 miles southwest of Vail, Colorado.
 The aircraft carried live bombs which have not been recovered.

 On 28 March 2003, British Lance-Corporal of Horse Matty Hull was killed by a U.S. A-10 along with five others wounded in the 190th Fighter Squadron, Blues and Royals friendly fire incident.